Wyndham Street Municipal Class Environmental Assessment

 • Traffic study

-Following the completion of the studies of the existing conditions above, a long list of alternatives was created for each of the different structures.
+Following the completion of the studies of the existing conditions above, a long list of alternatives was created for the road cross-section and St. George’s Square.
 The long list was presented to the public via an open house on November 2, 2022.

 An evaluation criterion was developed for the alternatives in conjunction with the input received at the open house and the City’s previously completed Policy/Vision documents.
 The long list of alternatives was then assessed against the evaluation criteria.
 Following the evaluation, a short list of alternatives was created.